 Hard Water Hair Tricks

-If you don’t have a shower filter, you can make the rinse in apple cider vinegar.
-So you just mix a third of a cup of apple cider vinegar with one quart of distilled water and rinse your hair with it as your final step in your hair routine.
+.
+Just mix a third of a cup of apple cider vinegar with one quart of distilled water and rinse your hair with it as your final step in your hair routine.
 And don’t worry, the smell should go away once your hair dries.

-If you can’t stand the smell of apple cider vinegar, choose the lemon rinse.
+If you can’t stand the smell of apple cider vinegar, choose it for the lemon rinse.
 Mix one tablespoon of lemon juice with a cup of water.
 After you shampoo and condition your hair, make a final rinse before towel drying your hair.